14 Sights in Caen, France (with Map and Images)

 Show sight on map

-The Hôtel de Mondrainville, also known as the Hôtel de la Monnaie, is a mansion built between 1531 and 1562 in the old city centre of Caen by Étienne Duval de Mondrainville.
-It was located at 12 rue de la Monnaie, partly destroyed in 1944, it is now at No. 7 rue Gémare.
+The Hôtel de Mondrainville, also known as the Hôtel de la Monnaie, is a private mansion built between 1531 and 1562 in the old city centre of Caen by Étienne Duval de Mondrainville.
+It was located at 12 rue de la Monnaie, partly destroyed in 1944, and is now located at 7 rue Gémare.

 Wikipedia: Hôtel de Mondrainville (FR)